u-ideas

 Proposal for the status of Jerusalem

-It is proposed to transfer the territorial sovereignty over Jerusalem to the people of Jerusalem.
-They shall elect an independent city parliament with two chambers as depicted in Figure 1.
-This city parliament shall maintain control over the territory, economy, and police as well as over law, jurisdiction, and the administration in Jerusalem.
+It is therefore proposed to transfer the administrative sovereignty over Jerusalem to the people of Jerusalem in such a way that the Palestinian minority gains reasonable balanced influence.
+The people of Jerusalem shall therefore elect an independent city parliament with two chambers as depicted in Figure 1.
+That city parliament shall maintain the administrative sovereignty over Jerusalem with those elements outlined in Section “Aspects of sovereignty” above, among others.

 The members of the first chamber of the city parliament shall be appointed through majority rule.
-These representatives elect the mayor of Jerusalem.
-Furthermore, they confer and vote on laws and regulations concerning the city of Jerusalem.
+These representatives may elect the mayor of Jerusalem or direct popular vote shall remain.
+Furthermore, the representatives confer and vote on laws and regulations concerning the city of Jerusalem.

 The second chamber shall reflect equal representation of the two main ethnic groups in Jerusalem.
-For example, the Jewish majority and Palestinian minority shall both appoint 12 seats.
-A representative of the United Nations shall take an additional seat in the second chamber of the city parliament.
+So, the Jewish majority and Palestinian minority shall both appoint an equal number of seats.
+A representative of the United Nations shall take an additional seat in the second chamber of the city parliament to avoid stalemate situations with a balanced voice.
 The second chamber shall approve laws and regulations for the city of Jerusalem, and it shall have the power of veto concerning acts of the first chamber.

 Conclusion and prospect

-The described proposal for the status of Jerusalem is democratic, peaceful, amazingly simple, theoretically sound and implementable.
-Israelis and Palestinians can benefit from the support that the proposal will find in the entire democratic world.
+The described proposal for the status of Jerusalem and the newly established State of Palestine is democratic, peaceful, reasonably simple, appears theoretically sound, and might be implementable in practice.
+Israelis and Palestinians could benefit from the support that the proposal will find in the entire democratic world and possibly beyond.
+The concept also has the potential for global recognition of Jerusalem as the undivided capital of both states.

-The practical implementation of the proposal requires that the negotiating parties show interest in considering the idea, further illustrative presentation and publication, political support from inside and outside of Israel and Palestine, as well as emphatic discussion and fair negotiations, whereas details of the proposal could be carefully adjusted.
+The practical implementation of the proposal would require that the negotiating parties show interest in considering the idea, further illustrative presentation and publication, political support from inside and outside of Israel and Palestine, as well as emphatic discussion and fair negotiations, whereas details of the proposal could be carefully adapted where appropriate.

-The proposal “Balance the power – Unite the people” can lead to a profound and lasting agreement on the status of an undivided Jerusalem.
-It will contribute to the safety and security of people in the Middle East and beyond.
+The proposal “Status of Jerusalem and Palestine” might potentially lead to a profound and lasting agreement on the status of an undivided Jerusalem and the establishment of the State of Palestine alongside to the State of Israel.
+It may therefore have the potential to contribute to the safety and security of the Israeli people, the Palestinian people, and beyond.

 References